 With just more than 2 1/2 half years remaining for teams in the Google Lunar X-Prize (GLXP) contest to successfully land on the Moon and claim up to $30 million in prizes, organizers say a group of leading contenders is starting to emerge.
 To win the prize, a privately funded team must land a robot on the Moon’s surface, which will then explore over a distance of at least 500 meters and transmit high-definition video and images back to Earth.
 Extra money will be awarded to a team that ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Frontrunners Emerge In Google Lunar X-Prize Contest".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Frontrunners Emerge In Google Lunar X-Prize Contest".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.